Explore how your team can use Hiver.

 “Unlike some other helpdesk solutions there is not a dashboard view available to easily view ticket counts and other important information.
 We would like to be able to display this information on a display board we have in the office.
 There is an API available to get this information, but I would have liked a built-in solution.” – Jitbit User Review | G2

 A ticketing system which is internal is designed primarily to serve the needs of employees within an organization.
-Whether it’s handling IT issues, HR queries, or inter-departmental communication, it’s all about smoothing internal workflows.
+These needs can vary from reimbursement queries and onboarding assistance to software and hardware issues.

 FeatureInternal Ticketing SystemExternal Ticketing System